 Because all of my past visits to Singapore were only for a short period of time, my trips always ended with limited time thus visiting only few spots in the country.
 Those just gave me reasons to go back to the country and explore the rest of its popular attractions.

-My third time in Singapore let me have a 24-hour lay over before I embark to India.
-Since I’ll be arriving late at night and will only be staying in the country for 24 hours, I’ve decided not to book a hotel room anymore.
-Instead, I’ve contacted one of my good friends residing in the country and asked her to let me stay in her unit.
+My third time in Singapore let me have a 24-hour lay over before I went to India.
+Since I’ll be arriving late at night and will only be staying in the country for 24 hours, I decided not to book a hotel anymore.
+Instead, I asked one of my good friends if she could let me stay in her unit.

-I don’t really have much agenda for my 24-hour lay over.
-Originally, I had planned to visit Legoland in Johor Bahru, Malaysia but I had ditched the idea because it’ll only take all my time.
-Rather, I’ve decided to visit few places that I haven’t been to in Singapore and return to my favorite shopping areas for a quick shopping spree.
+I didn’t really have much agenda for my 24-hour lay over.
+I planned to visit Legoland in Johor Bahru, Malaysia but ditched the idea in the end because it’ll only take all my time.
+I decided to visit few places instead that I haven’t been to in Singapore and return to my favorite shopping areas for a quick shopping spree.

 My friend asked me if I wanted to go to River Safari for free because she can get admission passes from her office; who am I to resist for a free admission so I said yes.